HyperviewHQ/hyperview_docs/documentation/product/using-hyperview/layout-management/topics/location-layouts.md

 ## Editing the layout

-1. Browse to the location (*Assets → Overview → Asset Hierarchy →* location).
+1. Browse to the location (*Assets → Overview → Hierarchy →* location).
 2. Click the *Layout* tab to open the Layout page.
 3. Click *Edit*.
 Alternatively, if there is currently no layout, click *Edit layout*.